wistia/wistia-open-docs/_posts/video-seo-troubleshooting.md

 *  *issue:* you embedded the video correctly, but with an unsupported embed code type.

 *  *to solve:* make sure that the video has been embedded on your site using the "SEO" embed type.
 Note that popovers, iframes, and playlists are not supported.
-You can find the SEO embed type on the Super Embed page under the Embed Type tab on the left.
+You can find the SEO embed type on the Embed & Share modal under the Embed Type option for an Inline Embed.

 **2. The video hasn't been embedded on the page specified**